Category Archives: Wisconsin

 Exact Boundaries Important

-In newly laid out subdivisions in Mc Farland where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Muscoda where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been precisely checked, or a piece that is being divided, will call for a study to locate the new edges as well as great deal lines in Wisconsin, which ought to be completely noted so they will never ever come to be lost.
+Land that has never ever been exactly checked, or an item that is being separated, will certainly need a survey to find the brand-new edges and also whole lot lines in Wisconsin, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.